-- 1. Make sure that you have correct email addresses for your partner, the professor, and all of your classmates. - 2.
-With your partner, select a text in Spanish that you would like to translate.
+- 1. Make sure that you have correct email addresses for your partner, the professor, and all of your classmates. - With your partner, select a text in Spanish that you would like to translate.
 It may be fiction or nonfiction, but not poetry.
 The source text should be one that has never been published in English. - 3.
 If you have any questions about the suitability of your project, or you want to do something outside of the usual guidelines, consult the professor.
 (Examples: Source text has never been published; source text is a website, blog, graphic novel, audio recording, or other unusual format; source text has been published in English but you wish to do a new translation.) - 4.
-Select a passage from that text with a word count of 275-325 words. - 5.
+Select a passage from that text with a word count of 275-325 words.
+Do NOT submit a project without doing a word count of the source text and ensuring that it falls within the limits! - 5.
 With your partner, translate at least the selected portion of the text. - Be sure to include your names and team number and the title, author, and source of your text in your document.
 Mark clearly, on both source text and translation, which portion of the text constitutes your project.
 Use this format for your filename: Team1ProjectENGL3235Fall2016.
 (Change "Team 1" to your team number.) - 7.
-You will choose or be assigned a date to begin your presentation.
-You will have one entire class meeting to present your text.
-Your presentation will be split across two class meetings. - 8.
+You will choose or be assigned a date for your presentation.
+You will have one entire class meeting to present your project. - 8.
 One week-7 days-before your presentation begins, email the source text and the translation to the professor and to all your classmates.
 Even if the class is not meeting seven days before your presentation, you must send the text on or before that date.
 You may send more than your translated portion, if you wish, to provide your classmates with more context.
 If possible, check with your classmates to be sure they have received your work.